Van Nuys Apartments: History

 Upon its opening, First National Bank occupied the entire first floor and basement of the building, while Dean Witter & Company, Merrill Lynch, and other financial services firms occupied offices in the upper floors.
 The building served as a bank and office building until the late 1970s.

-In 1982 the building was converted into a 299-unit residential complex reserved for low-income senior citizens via funds from the HUD and CRA/LA.
+In 1982, the building was converted into a 299-unit residential complex reserved for low-income senior citizens via funds from the HUD and CRA/LA.
 The conversion also included rehabilitation, and the creation of 13000 sqft of retail space on the ground floor.
 The basement was converted into parking.

-The L.A.
-Conservancy has deemed the Van Nuys Apartments building a historic landmark.

-The Van Nuys Apartments

-Recently the Van Nuys Apartments underwent a $47.97 million renovation.
-The renovation focused on restoration of the historic elements (primarily on the exterior of the building), remodeling of the units’ interiors, and repair of the building’s rooftop.
-Approximately $50,000 of hard cost per unit was spent on remodeling the interiors of each of the 134 studios, 155 one-bedroom, and 10 two-bedroom apartments.

-The Van Nuys apartment community is a HUD subsidized, project-based Section 8 property; catering to seniors over 62 years of age and individuals with disabilities.
-The property features on-site security 24 hours per day and a recreation room.

-Commercial Tenants

-In addition to the 299 residential units, the building also features 5 commercial spaces.
-Versalles Beauty Salon and Super Collection clothing are 2 of the current tenants.
+In 2018, the property was acquired by Related Companies, which purchased it from Aimco.